View a markdown version of this page

 Note

-Connector creation does not validate appliance reachability or credentials.
-After the connector state is Active, the reachability check status will update from Unknown to Passed or Failed asynchronously within 10 minutes.
+Connector creation is asynchronous and does not validate appliance reachability or credentials.
+After the connector state reaches ACTIVE, the reachability check status updates from UNKNOWN to PASSED or FAILED within 10 minutes.

 To create an Amazon EVS environment connector